WalletScrutiny/WalletScrutinyCom/_android/com.minibits_wallet.md

 >
 > Mints are custodial by design,.
 Run your own or use them only for research and testing.

 We created a wallet profile.
 We discovered that the default mint is the minibits mint.
-Although there is a feature that allows users to create an ln invoice, we **cannot find a Bitcoin wallet implementation**.
+Although there is a feature that allows users to create an ln invoice.

+This app is **custodial**.